1890-1902

 1940–1941 — Fled from occupied France through Spain and Portugal to the USA.
 He left most manuscripts behind, taking only four scores.
 Vítězslava Kaprálová died in June 1940.
 He settled in New York and saw great success with the premiere of his Concerto Grosso by Koussevitzky and the Boston Symphony.

-1945 – Celebrated the end of the war with the Czech Rhapsody for violin and piano.
+1945 — Celebrated the end of the war with the Czech Rhapsody for violin and piano.
 Learned of his mother’s death (1944) and the death of his close friend Stanislav Novák.
+He watches the political trial of Václav Talich in shock.

-1946 – Suffered a serious injury falling from a balcony at the Berkshire Music School; the resulting hearing loss and vertigo plagued him for the rest of his life.
+1946 — Suffered a serious injury falling from a balcony at the Berkshire Music School; the resulting hearing loss and vertigo plagued him for the rest of his life.
+Among other works, he composed Toccata e due canzoni for Paul Sacher and his Basel Chamber Orchestra.

 1947 — Beginning of the Cold War.
 Composed works including the Three Madrigals for Violin and Viola.